Diane M. Barnes-Reynolds is a Partner at Butler Pappas.

 She is a member of The Florida Bar, The Hillsborough County Bar Association, and a former Board Member of the Tallahassee Women Lawyers.
 In addition to Florida state courts, Diane is admitted to practice in the United States District Courts for the Middle District of Florida, Southern District of Florida, Northern District of Florida, Western District of Michigan and District of Colorado.

 Diane is an alumna of the International Association of Defense Counsel Trial Academy and of the Hillsborough County Bar Association Leadership Institute.
 Diane authored "Punitive Damages – The Rationale of Ratios" for Mealey's Litigation Report: Insurance Bad Faith (Vol. 21, #16, December 18, 2007).
-Diane presented "Actual Cash Value, An Element-by-Element Analysis" for The Property & Liability Resource Bureau (formerly The Property Loss Research Bureau) Claims Conference in 2013 and 2014, and is slated to present "How Did We Get Here?
-Documenting Denials and Denial Letters" at the 2015 Claims Conference.
+Diane presented "Actual Cash Value, An Element-by-Element Analysis" for The Property & Liability Resource Bureau (formerly The Property Loss Research Bureau) Claims Conference in 2013 and 2014, and "Denials, Denial Letters and Documentation" at the 2015 PLRB Claims Conference.